dydxprotocol/solo/docs/websocket.md

 #### Initial Response

-The initial response will be all the user's open and pending orders.
-The `contents` field will be of the same form as [`GET /v2/orders?walletAddress=${userAddress}&status=OPEN,PENDING`].
+The initial response will be all the user's open and pending orders, inside the `contents` field.

 ```json
 {